Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/review/examination-two-review.md

 The exam will be closed notes and closed book and it will cover the following materials.
 Please review the course schedule to see the content and slides that we have covered to this date.
-Students may post questions about this material to our Slack team.
+Students may post questions about this material to our Slack workspace.

 The exam will be a mix of questions that have a form such as short answer, completion, and the interpretation and creation of Markdown, HTML, and CSS